Check out a new international poster for Let Me In

 , the American remake of the amazing Swedish horror film Let the Right One In

-An alienated 12-year-old boy befriends a mysterious young newcomer in his small New Mexico town, and discovers an unconventional path to adulthood in Let Me In, a haunting and provocative thriller written and directed by filmmaker Matt Reeves (Cloverfield).
+An alienated 12-year-old boy befriends a mysterious young newcomer in his small New Mexico town, and discovers an unconventional path to adulthood in Let Me In

 When a string of grisly murders puts the town on high alert, Abby’s father disappears, and the terrified girl is left to fend for herself.
 Still, she repeatedly rebuffs Owen’s efforts to help her and her increasingly bizarre behavior leads the imaginative Owen to suspect she’s hiding an unthinkable secret.

 Let Me In